-This cross-sectional observational study was conducted at the Department of Pharmacology and Therapeutics, Dhaka Medical College, Dhaka, from July 2019 to June 2020.
-The study population included all patients admitted to the medicine, surgery, and gastroenterology wards of Dhaka Medical College Hospital, with a total of 600 patients selected based on inclusion and exclusion criteria using a purposive sampling technique.
-Inclusion criteria were patients admitted for ≥ 2 days, aged ≥ 18 years, and willing to give consent.
-Exclusion criteria were patients admitted for < 2 days, aged < 18 years, or unwilling to give consent.
-Data were collected using a specially designed form, reviewing patient records including clinical history, laboratory data, medication charts, and other relevant information.
-The study focused on the frequency and indications of Proton Pump Inhibitors (PPIs), evaluated based on USFDA (2014) approved indications, NICE (2014) guidance recommendations, and Scarpignato et al. (2016) recommendations.
-Data analysis employed descriptive statistics, with continuous data expressed as mean ± SD and nominal data as percentages, using SPSS 22.0 for Windows.
-The results were presented in tables and charts.
-Ethical clearance was obtained from the ethical committee of Dhaka Medical College, and informed written consent was obtained from the participants.
+This cross-sectional observational study was conducted at the Department of Pharmacology and Therapeutics, Dhaka Medical College, Dhaka, from July 2019 to June 2020, including all patients admitted to the medicine, surgery, and gastroenterology wards of Dhaka Medical College Hospital, with a total of 600 patients selected using purposive sampling based on specific inclusion and exclusion criteria.
+Inclusion criteria encompassed patients admitted for \geq 2 days, aged \geq 18 years, and willing to give consent, while exclusion criteria included those admitted for < 2 days, aged < 18 years, or unwilling to consent.
+Data were collected using a specially designed form, reviewing patients' clinical history, laboratory data, medication charts, and other relevant information, focusing on the frequency and indications of PPIs, guided by USFDA (2014) approved indications, NICE (2014) guidance recommendations, and the systematic review by Scarpignato et al. (2016).
+Descriptive statistics were used for analysis, with continuous data expressed as mean ± SD and nominal data as percentages, performed using SPSS 22.0 for Windows, and results presented in tables and charts.
+Ethical approval was obtained from the ethical committee of Dhaka Medical College, and informed written consent was taken from all participants.